 In the event of a data breach, executive management will consult with legal counsel as necessary to determine the type, nature, and scope of public or individual notification.
 Such notification will be performed via authorized personnel or legal representatives only, and will be in accordance with applicable legal and regulatory standards.

-Testing and Incident Prevention
+Security Monitoring and Incident Prevention

 The College will test for and work to prevent IT incidents by various means including but not limited to: